radius-project/docs/docs/content/guides/operations/providers/aws-provider/howto-aws-provider-irsa/index.md

 1. Follow the prompts, specifying:
    - **Namespace** - The Kubernetes namespace where your application containers and networking resources will be deployed (different than the Radius control-plane namespace, `radius-system`)
+   - **Add an AWS provider**
+        1. Enter IAM Role ARN.
+            Find the ARN from the role created in the setup step.
+            {{< image src="./get-role-arn.png" width=500 alt="Screenshot of role details to get role ARN." >}}
+        2. Confirm the AWS account ID or provide the account ID you would like to use.
-   - **Add an AWS provider** - Enter your IAM Role ARN and pick a region to deploy your AWS resources to.
+        3. Select a region to deploy your AWS resources to.
    - **Environment name** - The name of the environment to create

    You should see the following output: